Start a bullet journal for Covid self care stress relief

 If you’re looking for a workbook, see why recovery literacy light can provide hours of soothing coloring along with the writing prompts that nourish your brain.

-If you want a more structured approach to launching the New Year, get some recovery wisdom from 100 Tips For Growing Up and use your bullet journal for additional notes to self.
+If you want a more structured approach to launching your positive self talk, get some recovery wisdom from 100 Tips For Growing Up and use your bullet journal for additional notes to self.